sunidhii09/snake_game/README.md

 3. Eat the red apples to grow longer and increase your score.
 4. Avoid collisions with the walls and the snake's own body.

+# Requirements:
+Python3 with Pygame library installed.

 # How to Play:
 1. Install Python 3: If you don't have Python 3 installed, you can download it from python.org and follow the installation instructions for your operating system.
-2. Install Pygame: In your command prompt or terminal, type pip install pygame
+2. Install Pygame: In your command prompt or terminal, type ```pip install pygame```
-3. Clone or Download the Repository to your local machine
+3. Clone or download the Repository to your local machine
-4. Navigate to the directory where you have cloned or extracted the repository.
+4. Navigate to the directory where you have cloned or extracted the repository
-5. Run the snake.py script to start the game.
+5. Run the **snake.py** script to start the game

-# Requirements:
-Python3 with Pygame library installed.

 **Happy gaming!**